Jandrew2055/restaurantFinder/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
+- Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 I set out to create my first official full stack app using the MERN tech stack.
 I built this project with interests in solving the issue of finding a good restaurant to eat when out and about in NYC.
 Since there is always a new trending restaurant on tiktok, this application would set out to implement the option to allow the user to favorite restaurants and they can then access a forum where users will be able to discuss restaurants they have been to and why they recommend.
-Building this project I learned a lot on React structure using useState
+- Building this project I learned a lot on React structure using useState, useEffect.
+Managed to pull real data from the Yelp Api and Geolocation Api to provide the users with some real data from local restaurants.
+Learned how to connect to MongoDB and use mongoose to retrieve data from the database and create new data.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)